UtrechtUniversity/DrRods/README.md

     db_port=5432
     db_name=ICAT
 ```
+Adapt the above values to reflect the information as found in the iRODS server
+configuration file.

-That's it, you are now ready to check your iRODS data.
+That's it, you are now ready to explore the health of your iRODS database.